On the large-scale geometry of graph braid groups via cubical structures: Configuration spaces of graphs

-We now describe the conditions that characterize when \(\bbB_n(\graf)\) is free: \begin{theorem} The graph braid group \(\bbB_n(\graf)\) is (quasi-isometric to) a free group if and only if one of the following holds: \begin{enumerate} \item \(n=1\) and \(\graf\) is any graph; \item \(n=2\) and \(\graf\) is a planar graph which has no two disjoint cycles; \item \(n=3\) and \(\graf\) is either a tree, an elementary bunch of grapes, a graph with only one cycle passing all essential vertices, or a graph obtained from \(\sfK_{2,3}\) by attaching edges to essential vertices; \item \(n\ge4\) and \(\graf\) is an elementary bunch of grapes. \end{enumerate} \end{theorem}
+\begin{theorem} Let \(\graf\) be a graph which is not a path graph, and let \(n\ge 2\).
+Then the graph braid group \(\bbB_n(\graf)\) is (quasi-isometric to) a free group if and only if one of the following holds: \begin{enumerate} \item \(n=2\) and \(\graf\) is a planar graph without pairs of disjoint cycles; \item \(n=3\) and \(\graf\) is either a tree, a graph with a single cycle passing through all essential vertices, or a subdivision of either an elementary bunch of grapes or a graph obtained from \(\sfK_{2,3}\) by attaching edges to essential vertices; \item \(n\ge4\) and \(\graf\) is a subdivision of an elementary bunch of grapes. \end{enumerate} \end{theorem}

-Since \(\bbB_n(\graf)\) is finitely generated and torsion-free by \Cref{thm:GBGSpecial}, it is quasi-isometric to a free group if and only if it is isomorphic to a free group.
-Moreover, \(\bbB_1(\graf)\) is always a free group.
-Consequently, it suffices to determine precisely when \(\bbB_n(\graf)\) is a free group for \(n\ge2\).
+Since \(\bbB_n(\graf)\) is finitely generated and torsion-free, it is quasi-isometric to a free group if and only if it is isomorphic to a free group.

+The proof combines three main ingredients.
+First, hyperbolicity imposes strong restrictions on the underlying graph.
+Second, we detect undistorted surface subgroups in \(\bbB_n(\graf)\), which provide geometric obstructions to freeness.
+Third, we describe how graph operations give rise to group-theoretic decompositions, notably via iterated HNN extensions arising from the cubical structure of configuration spaces.
+Together, these ingredients show that freeness is completely governed by the large-scale geometry of \(UD_n(\graf)\).